JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 **Optional Weight Capacity:** The weight the container is capable of holding.
 If "None", than it has unlimited capacity for weight.

-**Volume Capacity Option:** The volume the container is capable of holding.
+**Optional Volume Capacity:** The volume the container is capable of holding.
 If "None", than it has unlimited capacity for volume.

 **Weightless Contents:** If false, then the contents of this container would be included in it's' total weight, such as a mundane backpack.
 If true, then then the contents of this container wouldn't be included in the total weight, such as a bag of holding were it's contents are stored in a pocket dimension.